Family mourns death of loved one murdered in Flint, body found in abandoned building

 FLINT, Mich.
 (WJRT) - A family is mourning the loss of their loved one after learning he was murdered and his body dumped in a vacant, blighted building on Flint’s east side.

-“He was loved by so many people,” he nephew Ken Grosinsky told ABC 12.
-“He always had his door open to people.
+"He was loved by so many people," said nephew Ken Grosinsky.
+"He always had his door open to people.
 It didn’t matter your walk of life, where you were from or what you did.
-He just had that open soul of laughter, humanity, kindness and compassion.”
+He just had that open soul of laughter, humanity, kindness and compassion."

+Markley’s family not only mourning his death, but the brutal way in which he died.

 While Markley’s family waits for justice, they also want the abandoned building where his body was found to be torn down.